EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 The outputs with this condition and `Native Tokens`, allow the creator of the output to change the ownership of the tokens without losing the storage deposit of the output.

-As an example, a client dapp validates that the coordinates published by the IoT device are correct.
+As an example, a client Dapp validates that the coordinates published by the IoT device are correct.
 To recognize the good behavior of the device the client creates a `Basic Output` with an `Address Unlock Condition` set equal to the `Sender Feature`  value of the output the device uses to publish its coordinates.
 The client output has a certain `Native Token` and a `Storage Deposit Return Unlock Condition`.
 The `Return Address` on the `Storage Deposit Return Unlock Condition` is an address the client controls and the `Return Amount` is equal to the output `Amount` value.